 The Department of History expects all students to hand in work by the due date and time.
 If this is not possible, you must contact your tutor before the work is due and apply for an extension.
 If the extension is sought on medical grounds you may be required to provide a supporting medical certificate.
 Sending your tutor an email minutes before an assignment is due is not the same as being granted an extension.
 It is expected that you will arrange to see your tutor in person to put your case for an extension.
 At the very least you must have an email from your tutor confirming that you have an extension until a set time and date.

 If you have not secured an extension and you hand your work in after the due date and time, or if you hand in your work after the due date and time of your extension, you will lose 5% for the first day overdue and then 2% for each day subsequent day your work is overdue.
-Since the weekend is composed of two days, you will lose 4% points if work due on Friday is not handed in until Monday.
+Since the weekend is composed of two days, you will lose 9% if work due on Friday is not handed in until Monday.
+If your essay is very late and you have not made an alternative arrangement with your tutor then it may not be marked, resulting in a grade of 0.